National Bank Direct Brokerage

 - Several account types available

 US-based messaging service, WhatsApp, has around 1.5 billion users and is often used as an alternative to regular texting and group chats.
 The app has become a must-have to keep in touch with friends and family all over the world.

 WhatsApp is owned by Facebook, so if you want to invest you’ll need to buy shares in its parent company.
 Investors in Canada can buy Facebook stock by opening an account with a Canadian brokerage that offers access to US stocks.

 WhatsApp is not a publicly traded company, so you can’t buy WhatsApp stock directly.
-But you can buy stock in Facebook, the company that owns WhatsApp.
-Facebook is listed on the Nasdaq Global Select Market (Nasdaq GS) under the ticker symbol “FB.”
+But you can buy stock in Facebook (now Meta), the company that owns WhatsApp.
+Meta is listed on the Nasdaq Global Select Market (Nasdaq GS) under the ticker symbol “FB.”

 Facebook has a market cap is $887.163 billion, and it employs nearly 60,000 people.
 In 2012, Facebook, Inc. went public on the NASDAQ with a share price of $38.
 The stock saw an all-time high of $313.09 in April, 2021.